cronologic-de/ug_ndigo6g/source/hardware/connections.rst

 .. note::

-    The digital *control* inputs FPGA0 and FPGA1 are best suited for triggering and controlling gates.
+    The digital *control* inputs TRG and GATE are best suited for triggering and controlling gates.

     The digital *TDC* inputs are best suited for measuring precise time stamps.